Measure for Measure: Analysis

+Vincentio's reappearance is considered an early use of the deus ex machina in English literature.

+Source texts

 The play draws on two distinct sources.
-The original is "The Story of Epitia", a story from Cinthio's Gli Hecatommithi, first published in 1565.
-Shakespeare was familiar with this book as it contains the original source for Shakespeare's Othello.
-Cinthio also published the same story in a play version with some small differences, of which Shakespeare may or may not have been aware.
-The original story is an unmitigated tragedy in that Isabella's counterpart is forced to sleep with Angelo's counterpart, and her brother is still killed.
+The original is "The Story of Epitia", from Cinthio's Gli Hecatommithi, first published in 1565.
+Shakespeare was familiar with this book; it contains the original source for his Othello.
+Cinthio also published the story with some small differences as a play, of which Shakespeare may have been aware.
+The original story is an unmitigated tragedy: Isabella's counterpart is forced to sleep with Angelo's counterpart, and her brother is killed.

-The other main source for the play is George Whetstone's 1578 lengthy two-part closet drama Promos and Cassandra, which itself is sourced from Cinthio.
+The play's other main source is George Whetstone's 1578 two-part closet drama Promos and Cassandra, itself sourced from Cinthio.
 Whetstone adapted Cinthio's story by adding the comic elements and the bed and head tricks.

 The title of the play appears as a line of dialogue: